 The main reason to update to a responsive design is to provide a mobile-optimized user experience to the ever-increasing number of visitors who browse on their smartphones or tablets.
 Using a non-optimized website on a mobile device is a frustrating task and rarely worth the user’s effort—since at this point, odds are good that they can find a similar website out there that provides a mobile interface (i.e. your competition).

 We commonly talk to clients who report 25% mobile traffic on their websites, though some sources on the web report the global average (smartphone and tablet combined) is closer to 35%.
 That number has only grown larger and larger, and don’t expect that trend to change.
 We are getting close to the tipping point, where smartphone and tablet browsing will encompass >50% of global web browsing, but why wait until then?
 Can anyone really afford to lose ¼ of their traffic?

 2. Provide a more modern experience to all users

 Updating to a responsive design naturally means implementing some significant design changes.
-You can’t just take your ten year old website and “make it responsive.”
-Responsive design includes not just the technical stuff (the specific CSS that allows for the site to arrange itself according to the user’s display) but also a general design ethos revolving around mobile displays.
+You can’t just take your ten-year-old website and “make it responsive.”
+The responsive design includes not just the technical stuff (the specific CSS that allows for the site to arrange itself according to the user’s display) but also a general design ethos revolving around mobile displays.